chinamike65/hugo-tuolesi/content/book1/book1en.md

 It is impossible to build a building if it is not built in the order of first floor first and second floor second, so the order is very important.

 But some people ask: Isn't it said that there are people who achieve instant achievement and become Buddhas right now?
 There are such people, but who is this kind of person?
-It refers to their achievements in previous life practice.
+It refers to their achievements through practice in a previous life.

 For example, if you have attained the path of resources in your previous life, you don’t need to practice the path of resources in this life, and you start from the path of additional practice.
-This kind of disciple can achieve it now.
+This kind of disciple can achieve enlightenment now.

-The vast majority (at least 99%) of the lay disciples today are not such disciples.
+The vast majority (at least 99%) of lay disciples today are not this kind of disciple.

 Ordinary people among ordinary people must take it step by step, and don’t think about achieving success or enlightenment all at once, there is no such possibility.